“Resurrecting history’s nightmares and monsters.”

 I do not fear that which I understand.

-Thank you for reading; I look forward to you joining me.
-The show opens up twice a month.
+Thank you for reading; I look forward to you joining my Theatre of Monsters.
 Already, it has presented stories such as an unsolved murder of Victorian London, previously lost recounts of banshees, and, most popular, early Galvanic scientists whom truly were flesh-and-blood Dr. Frankensteins.